-- 392 The main objective of insurance and reinsurance regulation and supervision is the adequate protection of policyholders and beneficiaries.
+- 396 Solvency II focuses on prudential supervision of insurance and reinsurance undertakings (in this section, jointly called (re-)insurers) in the European Union (EU).
+It was published in the form of two European Directives (in 2009 and 2014)16 and two Delegated Regulations (in 2014 and 2015)17.
+Solvency II became fully effective on 1 January 2016. - 397 The main objective of insurance and reinsurance regulation and supervision is the adequate protection of policyholders and beneficiaries.
 An economic risk-based approach should be adopted, which provides incentives for (re-)insurers to properly measure and manage their risks.
-To achieve harmonisation Solvency II framework provides specific rules for the valuation of assets and liabilities, including technical provisions. - 393 Solvency II consists of three main thematic areas, or 'pillars'.
+To achieve harmonisation the Solvency II framework provides specific rules for the valuation of assets and liabilities, including technical provisions. - 398 Solvency II consists of three main thematic areas, or 'pillars'.
 Pillar 1 includes the quantitative requirements (i.e. how much capital a (re-)insurer should hold, the so-called Solvency Capital Requirement or SCR), including rules for valuing assets and liabilities.
 Pillar 2 sets out requirements for the governance and risk management of (re-)insurers, as well as for their effective supervision.
 And the focus of Pillar 3 is on supervisory reporting, transparency requirements and reporting to the public.
 It includes a requirement to annually publish a Solvency and Financial Condition Report (SFCR), which describes, among others, the differences between the measurement of assets and liabilities under Solvency II and in the financial statements, and the amounts and composition of the available capital (called eligible Own Funds) and the SCR.